mlwrogers/cpaas-sandbox/docs/jaas/faq_difference.md

 * You do not need to host any Jitsi components yourself, making JaaS extremely quick to market with very low ongoing maintenance.
 * 8x8 provides commercial Support and SLA for JaaS customers.
-* Call recording is all ready to go as is Transcription, PSTN In/Out and Streaming services.
+* Call recording is all ready to go; as is Transcription, PSTN In/Out and Streaming services.
-  * Some extra features do carry an extra cost.
+  * A few features do carry an extra cost, such as call recording.
 Learn more about [JaaS pricing here](https://jaas.8x8.vc/#/pricing).
-* GDPR, HIPAA, Industry leading SLA, webhooks, white-label branding are just some of the advantages of the JaaS solution over a simple self-install.
+* No dev ops and no servers to worry about + GDPR, HIPAA, Industry leading SLA, webhooks, white-label branding are just some of the advantages of JaaS over a simple self-install of Jitsi.
 * You can check our [comparison chart here](https://jaas.8x8.vc/#/comparison).
 * [Meetings at your service!](https://www.8x8.com/products/apis/video)
 * Want to [know more?](https://jaas.8x8.vc/#/)